nms-scribe/cosmopoeia/idea.md

 [ ] For wind directions: What if the wind is affected by the "slope" of the average temperatures -- the direction to the warmest temperature neighbor is averaged with the based direction (because warmer is usually lower pressure).
 This is closer to how prevailing winds work.
 Better would be to figure out how to do pressure.
 [ ] Terrain task: Fill sinks -- how much should I fill?
 Do I only do it for single tiles that are lower?
 How about more?
 [ ] Terrain task: cut through sinks: Calculate flow, and if it ends in a sink, it cuts the lowest neighboring tile (from a different direction) to just below the current.
 This should, in theory, create canyons through some highlands.
 There are many questions, such as: is there a limit to how much it will cut so we can still get Death Valleys and Caspian Seas?
 If it hits that limit, how do we backtrack and warn the algorithm not to try again?
 What happens if the cut just leads to another sink?
-[ ] Add installation for windows: [https://crates.io/crates/cargo-wix].
-I'm not sure how to get gdal dependency on windows.
-Is it a DLL?
-Where would I find it?
-How does the program find it at runtime?